Skip to content

 Negotiate Corkage on Estate-Produced Wines

-At least five châteaux on this page produce their own Côtes de Provence, Luberon, or Châteauneuf-du-Pape wines.
+At least five châteaux produce their own Côtes de Provence, Luberon, or Châteauneuf-du-Pape wines.
 Some include estate wine in the package; others charge corkage on external bottles while offering their own at wholesale.
 Clarify this early - it can shift your beverage budget by several thousand euros.

 Use TGV Stations as Your Guest Travel Hub